Alextopher/mahoney-best/content/robotics/abstraction.md

 }
 ```

 `ClimberSetPointCommand` is an "Instantaneous Command".
 It sets the climber to a specific setpoint and then immedateily exits.
 Do implement this command I've had to change the assumption on how `ClimberSubsystem` is implemented.
-Instead of the control loop being seperate from the ClimbSubsystem (through a Command) the climber's control loop is now a local implementation detail and is assume to always be running.
+Instead of the control loop being separate from the ClimbSubsystem (through a Command) the climber's control loop is now a local implementation detail and is assume to always be running.

 This can be a decent trade-off to make, especially when: